staD020/png2prg/readme.md

 [TSCrunch](https://github.com/tonysavon/TSCrunch/) with a couple of changes in my own [fork](https://github.com/staD020/TSCrunch/).

 For hires, koala and koala-anim the displayer also supports adding a .sid.
-Multispeed sids are supported as long as the sid initializes the CIA timers correctly.
+Multispeed sids are supported as long as the .sid initializes the CIA timers correctly.

 You can use sids located from $0d00-$1fff or $9000+ in hires/koala displayers.